 What Is A Title Loan Repossession

-Vehicle repossession is when a lender legally takes away your vehicle because you failed to clear your title loan on time.
+Vehicle repossession is when a lender legally removes your vehicle because you failed to clear your title loan on time.
 They can then auction it off to recover their money.
-If the car is sold at a price lower than the loan’s value, you will be required to pay the deficit.
-Although the usual cause for vehicle repossession is missed payments, it can also happen because you don’t have proper insurance (in this case, all you need to do is adjust your insurance policy).
+You must pay the deficit if the car is sold at a price lower than the loan’s value.
+Although the usual cause for vehicle repossession is missed payments, it can also happen because you don’t have proper insurance (in this case, you only need to adjust your insurance policy).

 What Are The Current Repossession Laws Regarding Online Title Loans

 Repossession rules for online title loans vary from state to state.
-Some states have lenient terms that favor the borrower—for instance, in Wisconsin, the lender is required to give two weeks’ notice of impending action in response to a default, which gives the borrower a short timeframe to try and honor the payments.
-The statement must be written and include the amount that is overdue.
+Some states have lenient terms that favor the borrower.
+For instance, in Wisconsin, the lender must give two weeks’ notice of impending action in response to a default, which provides the borrower with a short timeframe to try and honor the payments.
+The statement must be written and include the overdue amount.
 If the lender fails to satisfy these conditions before the repossession, you get to keep your car, receive a refund for your payments and have your loan waived.

 Most states, however, have stringent laws that favor the lender.
-Generally, a lender has the right to repossess your vehicle anytime they want once payment is overdue.
+Generally, a lender can repossess your vehicle anytime they want once payment is overdue.

 What To Do If Your Car is in Danger of Repossession

-If you missed a payment or are having difficulty raising the necessary funds, contact your lender immediately.
-You can try to convince them to refinance your loan, roll it over to the next payment date, or help you develop a new payment plan.
-Just remember that rolling over attracts additional fees and interest, but is better than simply not paying back your title loan.
+Contact your lender immediately if you missed a payment.
+Convince them to refinance your loan, roll it over to the next payment date, or help you develop a new payment plan.
+Remember that rolling over attracts additional fees and interest but is better than not paying back your title loan.

 How Long Before A Title Loan Repossession Takes Place

-Most states have different limits on the amount of time between when you fall behind and when the lender takes the vehicle, but in most cases, it will be around 30 days.
-That’s why you want to be proactive in how you handle the situation.
-The last option before losing your vehicle is to surrender your car to the title loan company voluntarily.
-This spares the repo fees we see from title loans online, which would otherwise be passed down to you.
-Often, in this case, a lender will be more forthcoming and help you to resolve this situation.
+Most states have different limits on when you fall behind and when the lender takes the vehicle, but in most cases, it will be around 30 days.
+That’s why you want to be proactive in handling the situation.
+Before losing your vehicle, the last option is to voluntarily surrender your car to the title loan company.
+This spares the online repo fees we see from title loans, which would otherwise be passed down to you.
+In this case, a lender will be more forthcoming and help you resolve this situation.
 Consider that most car title loans fall into this category and you can expect a legitimate lender to work with you on a solution.

-One thing you should never do if your vehicle is in danger of repossession is to try and obstruct the repossession process or hide your car—this may result in legal action against you.
+If your vehicle is in danger of repossession, you should never try to obstruct the repossession process or hide your car—this may result in legal action against you.

 What To Do After a Title Loan Repossession

 After repossession, you should call your lender to try and work out a plan for clearing a defaulted title loan.
-See if they will offer you your car back if you manage to pay the outstanding loan before the vehicle is auctioned off.
-If they agree, hopefully, you can raise the necessary funds and retrieve your vehicle.
+See if they will offer you your car back if you can pay the outstanding loan before the vehicle is auctioned off.

-If the lender does not agree, then unfortunately you may have to give up your vehicle.
-Be sure to collect any personal belongings you’ve left in the car before the auction process takes place.
+If the lender disagrees, then, unfortunately, you may have to give up your vehicle.
 You may also consider filing for bankruptcy before the auction, as the lender cannot sell your car without court permission.

 Know Your Rights If A Title Lender Repossessed Your Vehicle

-If your car is repossessed and sold, you can potentially dispute the repossession and claim protection if the lender violated your rights in any of the following ways:
+If your car is repossessed and sold, you can dispute the repossession if the lender violated your rights in any of the following ways:

-● The lender “broke peace” by damaging your private property or threatening to use force or violence during the repossession
+● The lender damaged your private property or threatened to use force or violence during the repossession

-● The title loan lender did not provide written notice of the repossession
+● The lender did not provide written notice of the repossession

-● The lender attempted to collect the deficiency balance from you even after you filed for bankruptcy
+● The lender attempted to collect the balance from you even after you filed for bankruptcy

 ● The lender asked you to pay an incorrect deficiency balance